uviclibraries/rstudio/troubleshooting.md

 care, you can identify that R is telling you that it can not use the function `distinct` to an object of the type `double` or `numeric` (which your vector `values` is).
-This might prompt you to open the help of the function (see item 3 below), where you will see that the `distinct()` function takes a `data.frame` as its first argument, and not a vector.
+This might prompt you to open the help of the function (see [sectio](#read-function-and-package-help) below), where you will see that the `distinct()` function takes a `data.frame` as its first argument, and not a vector.
 This is why this code is failing.
 You might then remember that the function `unique()` is the one you wanted to use, which does the same but for vectors:

 ``` r
 # Load lpackage